 These soft homemade dinner rolls are a family fave!
 They’re soft, fluffy, delicious, and can be made in an hour!
 Vegan friendly and refined sugar free too!

-If there’s one thing I can’t refuse, it’s a soft and buttery dinner roll, fresh from the oven.
+If there’s one thing I can’t refuse, it’s buttery soft homemade dinner rolls, fresh from the oven.
 I blame my mom.
 She said she ate her weight in bread when she was pregnant with me and now I’m obsessed with the stuff!
 Now I can’t eat just anything.
 I’m somewhat of a bread snob.
 You can keep your stale, prepackaged rolls from the store.
 It has to be fluffy and soft, with a hint of sweetness.

 Oh, and preferably homemade!